 note

-“A few years ago, together with Panksepp other colleagues, my research team conducted a clinical trial.
-We gave who were severely suicidal, very low doses of a narcotic drug, buprenorphine car buprenorphine four weeks.
-We discovered that tiny, tiny doses of buprenorphine, which are too low to physical pain, help many of them become less suicidal.”
+“A few years ago, together with Panksepp and other colleagues, my research team a clinical trial.
+We gave people who were severely suicidal, very low doses of a narcotic drug, buprenorphine buprenorphine for four weeks.
+We discovered that tiny, tiny doses of buprenorphine, which are too low to treat physical pain, help many of them become less suicidal.”

-For more information about these study results, see here.
+For more about these study results, see here.

 note

 “Some GPCRs be activated by two different drugs at the same time.
-And when this happens, the result may be different what happens when they’re activated by just one drug.”
+And when this happens, the result may be different for what happens they’re activated by just one drug.”

-For more information about how GPCRs may be by two different drugs at the same time, see here.
+For more information about how GPCRs may be activated by two different drugs at the same time, here.